Magnetohydrodynamic Simulation Code CANS+: Assessments and Applications: Summary and Discussion

 Lastly, we address the caveat of using fifth-order numerical schemes.
 The characteristic variables used for the reconstruction step showed the best performance with nonoscillatory results in the 1D shock tube problem.
 With other parameters, such as primitive variables, the updated conservative variables profiles were subject to numerical oscillations around discontinuities even if the MP5 reconstruction gave nonoscillatory profiles at cell surfaces.
 Thus, the reconstruction step not only required high computational costs because of the variable conversion, but also introduced difficulty in analytically obtaining the eigenvectors and the corresponding eigenvalues of the system.
 This can be problematic when extending the present MHD to, for example, the special relativistic MHD equations, in which the second-order TVD schemes have been adopted \citep{Matsumoto2011,Takahashi2013}.
 The search for variables that are universally applicable to high-order reconstruction in various systems of equations remains a task for further applications of CANS+.

 \begin{ack} CANS+ was based on the code originally developed by T. Ogawa at Chiba University.
-The numerical setup for magnetic reconnection was developed by N. Iwamoto, A. Kawamura, J. Sakamoto, and T. Shibayama during the simulation summer school held at Chiba University in 2014.
-The present simulations used computational resources provided by the Information Technology Center, the University of Tokyo, Research Institute for Information Technology, Kyushu University, and the RIKEN Advanced Institute for Computational Science through the HPCI System Research project (Project ID: hp120193, hp120287, hp130027, hp140213, hp150227), and Cray XC30 at Center for Computational Astrophysics, National Astronomical Observatory of Japan.
-This work was supported in part by MEXT SPIRE, MEXT as “Priority Issue on Post-K computer” (Elucidation of the Fundamental Laws and Evolution of the Universe), and JICFuS. \end{ack}
+The numerical setup for magnetic reconnection was developed by N. Iwamoto, A. D. Kawamura, J. Sakamoto, and T. Shibayama during the simulation summer school held at Chiba University in 2014.
+The present simulations used computational resources provided by the Information Technology Center, the University of Tokyo, Research Institute for Information Technology, Kyushu University, and the RIKEN Center for Computational Science through the HPCI System Research project (Project ID: hp120193, hp120287, hp130027, hp140213, hp140170, hp150263), and Cray XC50 at Center for Computational Astrophysics, National Astronomical Observatory of Japan.
+This work was supported in part by MEXT SPIRE, MEXT as “Priority Issue on Post-K computer” (Elucidation of the Fundamental Laws and Evolution of the Universe), JICFuS, Research Institute of Stellar Explosive Phenomena at Fukuoka University (JM), JSPS KAKENHI Grant Number 16H03954 (RM) and 17K14260 (HRT). \end{ack}